csbenz/icg15-bhl/README.md

 This library is linked by cmake and it is dependent of the environment where you compiled it though (username, path).
 You can check this by running `ldd` on the compiled library and see which one(s) are in your `/home/username/` folder.
 There aren't any solutions, just compile from nothing...
+After asking the assistant, he came up with the solution in the patch file that is hard coding the path of my libraries.
+If you need to do this hack too, just do `patch -p0 < archlinux-FindGLFW.cmake` and follow the instructions.
+Just make sure you do not commit an altered FindGLFW.cmake file otherwise it will break any other install.

 ### Hey, my code works on Windows but not on Linux.
 WTF!
 Linus has a case sensitive file system, make sure the uppercase/lowercase files are all correct.